merrynhr/message_me/README.md

-# README
+# MESSAGE ME APP

-This README would normally document whatever steps are necessary to get the application up and running.
+Chatroom app with Action Cable.
+Messages are displayed in real time to the end user.
+Semantic UI used for styling.

 Things you may want to cover: